slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On productivity

 <!--
+> *"Do something first, than talk about it."
+-- Tom Ford*

+- 6 months of focus and hard work can put you 5 years ahead in life.
 - work is a queue of queues. trying hard is not the key to success. this not mean that you don’t put your best effort.
 - Strategic laziness as a leverage point.
 - maker days and manager days
 - how to say no?
-I’m Busy.
+I’m busy.
 Is a excuse for not doing something we don’t feel like doing.
 - Focus on adaptability not effectiveness
 - If you’re not turning off part of your audience, then you’re not going to be fascinating,” she says; “you’re not going to be memorable."* try to hit 10% of your followers instead of trying to hit all of them at the same time.